yagoferrer/marker-spider/README.md

 *addMarker(marker)*

-Adds @marker@ (a @google.maps.Marker@) to be tracked.
+Adds `marker` (a `google.maps.Marker`) to be tracked.

 *removeMarker(marker)*

-Removes @marker@ from those being tracked.
-This _does not_ remove the marker from the map (to remove a marker from the map you must call @setMap(null)@ on it, as per usual).
+Removes `marker` from those being tracked.
+This _does not_ remove the marker from the map (to remove a marker from the map you must call `setMap(null)` on it, as per usual).

 *clearMarkers()*

-Removes every @marker@ from being tracked.
-Much quicker than calling @removeMarker@ in a loop, since that has to search the markers array every time.
+Removes every `marker` from being tracked.
+Much quicker than calling `removeMarker` in a loop, since that has to search the markers array every time.

-This _does not_ remove the markers from the map (to remove the markers from the map you must call @setMap(null)@ on each of them, as per usual).
+This _does not_ remove the markers from the map (to remove the markers from the map you must call `setMap(null)` on each of them, as per usual).

 *getMarkers()*